 No trip to Granada would be complete without a visit to the Albaicin where some of the most beautiful monuments are to be found, and the Sacromonte where many of the dwellings, traditionally inhabited by gypsies, are carved out of the hill and in some of the caves flamenco singing and dancing spectacles known as Zambras are staged.

 The Sierra Nevada Natural Park has an area of 136,800 hectares and has the highest peak in the Iberian peninsula, the Mulhacen at 3,481 meters.
-The Alpujarra region is found on the southern slopes of the Sierra Nevada mountains and excursions through the park can be enjoyed on foot, mountain bike, horseback or 4 wheel drive.
+The Alpujarras region is found on the southern slopes of the Sierra Nevada mountains and excursions through the park can be enjoyed on foot, mountain bike, horseback or 4 wheel drive.

 The Moors inhabited the towns and villages of Las Alpujarras up to the beginning of the`17th century and left their imprint on their traditions and culture.
 There are some extremely picturesque villages like Orgivia and Pampaneira, Bubion and Capileria, and then onto the highest village, Trevelez, famous for the quality of cured ham.
+From Capileria walk around one hour to the deserted village of Cebdilla.

 The tropical coast has a number of interesting towns with Salobrena having a Moorish heritage in its narrow, winding streets and white washed houses and the ruin of a Phoenician castle.